AdobeDocs/journey-optimizer.en/help/using/content-management/gs-generative.md

 ## Guardrails and limitations {#generative-guardrails}

-General guidelines for using the AI Assistant for Content Accelerator in Journey Optimizer for email generation are listed below:
+General guidelines for using the AI Assistant in Adobe Journey Optimizer for Content Acceleration for email generation are listed below:

 * The quality of the generated content is strongly influenced by the marketing objective / prompt you define.
 Use well defined prompt for the GenAI model to accurately interpret.
 * Upload brand asset to have accurate, on brand content.
 Else, content is based on publicly available info.
 The uploaded content can be in the following formats: PDF, JPEG, PNG, or ZIP files (with supported file formats).
 * The maximum size for uploaded brand asset is 50MB.
 Larger files or lots of images can work but the processing time is increased.
-* Use an Adobe Campaign authored email templates, preferably [built-in email templates](../email/use-email-templates.md), a brand specific template or custom template to create your email content.
-Email template with up to 8-10 images is recommended.
+* Use brand specific or custom template to create your email content using AI Assistant in Adobe Journey Optimizer for Content Acceleration.
+Email templates with up to 8-10 images is recommended.
 * Make sure to report any problematic outputs using the thumb up, thumb down or flag icons when selecting variants.
 * Your use of the AI assistant is subject to the Adobe Experience Cloud Generative AI User Guidelines.
 [Learn more](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html)
 * As part of Adobe's commitment to promote transparency in the use of generative AI tools in media creation, Adobe will apply Content Credentials when content or a project that included a Firefly generated asset is downloaded or exported.
 [Learn more](https://helpx.adobe.com/firefly/using/content-credentials.html)

-The following limitations apply to AI Assistant for Content Accelerator in Journey Optimizer:
+The following limitations apply to AI Assistant in Adobe Journey Optimizer for Content Acceleration:

 * Supported language is English only.
 Non-English inputs may produce inconsistent or erroneous results.
 Issues arising from non-English responses will not be addressed or improved at the present time.
 * Only available for the email, push, web and SMS channels.